Elemore Morgan Jr.

 Elemore Morgan Jr. (August 6, 1931 – May 18, 2008) was an American painter, photographer, and educator.
 He was recognized in the Southern United States as a leading contemporary landscape artist.
 He was a professor of art at University of Louisiana at Lafayette, from 1965 until 1998.
 His paintings of rice farms in Vermilion Parish have been widely exhibited, from Paris to Los Angeles.

 Life

-Elemore Morgan Jr. was born on August 6, 1931 in Baton Rouge, Louisiana, he was an only child, and he was raised on his grandfather's farm.
+Elemore Morgan Jr. was born on August 6, 1931, in Baton Rouge, Louisiana, he was an only child, and he was raised on his grandfather's farm.
 His upbringing shaped his affinity for nature and the rural life in Louisiana.
 His father Elemore Morgan Sr. influenced his decision to become an artist.
 His father was a full-time photographer, had also worked and farmed with Louisiana architect A. Hays Town.

 At Louisiana State University and studied art, under the tutelage of Caroline Durieux, Ralston Crawford, and David LeDoux.

 For two years he served in the United States Air Force as a supply officer during the Korean War.
 With the help of the GI Bill, Morgan studied art at the Ruskin School of Art at the University of Oxford in England.
-In 1959 he returned to Louisiana, he began working in Lafayette with longtime friend and architect Neil Nehrbass.
+In 1959 he returned to Louisiana, renting a second-floor apartment in Lafayette, one flight up from author John Kennedy Toole.
+In Lafayette, Morgan began working with longtime friend and architect Neil Nehrbass.